Dr. Karla Memmott

-My teaching philosophy focuses on the development of a student’s mind and soul as a human being.
-My responsibility as a teacher is to guide the student to interact with literary works and engage interactively so that the student is encouraged to develop in a way that produces a mature, reasoning, and thoughtful individual.
-I work on the premise that learning and teaching are a relationship built on mutual respect.
-The learner and the teacher actively work together toward a common goal of student success.
+My teaching philosophy intentionally focuses on the development of a student’s mind and soul as a human being.
+My responsibility as a teacher is to interactively guide the student to through literary works which encourage the student toward mature and reasonable thought.
+Teaching and learning are established based on a relationship mutual respect whereupon the student and I actively work together toward a common goal of student success.

 Statement of Faith

 I believe that Jesus Christ is God incarnate, who came to earth to interact with and redeem His creation.
 This act of redemption was necessary due to the fallen, sinful nature of humanity which is the result of the disobedience of our original parents - Adam and Eve.
 Through the death, burial and resurrection Jesus demonstrates that God is a just, but loving God who seeks restoration and relationship with His people.
 The invitation is extended to all people.
 The Church has the privilege and responsibility of introducing people to Jesus by sharing the Gospel with grace, love, and truth.
 Whereas the Church has the duty to share the invitation of the Gospel, only the Holy Spirit can convict any person.
 I believe that the triune nature of God is a beautiful mystery that is not fully comprehensible to humankind but is nonetheless experienced by one who walks with God in truth and wisdom.